 1946.
 As ‘Granny Broad’ turned 85 four of her grandsons were in the Maher Cup team of 29 June 1946 – Kevin, Baden, Neville ‘Sharkey’ and Reg ‘Beau”.
 Neville and Reg joined the ‘Toppie’ side Mallee Plains and Kevin and Baden were hailed as brilliant.

 And West Wyalong on 17 May trounced Young 14-2 to take the Cup.
 In the team where Baden, Kevin and Reg as well as Reg’s brothers-in-law Bill Kirkwood and Paddy O’Farrell.
 However Young successfully protested that Mallee Plains players should not have been selected.
-Meanwhile 14 year old Darrell Broad was the hero of the 6’7 team that won the Junee Junior Carnival
+Meanwhile 14 year old Darrell Broad was the hero of the 6’7 team that won the Junee Schoolboys Carnival.

 In 1948 the town celebrated having The Cup displayed in shop windows for the first time in 8 years.
-Kevin, Baden, and Reg present and Bill Kirkwood the captain-coach.
-In November the town mourned Fred Broad.
+Kevin, Baden, and Reg were present with Bill Kirkwood the captain-coach.
+In November the town mourned the loss of Fred Broad.

-Now in his late fifties George Broad had a fight at the West Wyalong Show in 1949, while daughter Vera married Bill Kirkwood and sister Lola Broad’s husband Paddy Farrell took over the coaching from Bill Kirkwood.
+Now in his late fifties George Broad had a fight at the West Wyalong Show in 1949, while daughter Vera married Bill Kirkwood and sister Lola Broad’s husband Paddy Farrell took over the coaching from Bill.
 Imposing a strict no-train-no-game policy Wyalong regained the Maher Cup.
-The Advocate reported that the Club was a family affair with Baden, Kevin, George and Neville on the committee while Fred’s widow Flo was Patron.
+The Advocate reported that the Club was a family affair with Baden, Kevin, George and Neville on the committee, while Fred’s widow Flo was the patron.
 Neville was badly burnt while inspecting a truck while Baden decided to retire and then decided otherwise.

 1951.
 Baden was suspended for the season for fighting in a Sunday game against Young.
 He turned up at a West Wyalong v Young match late in the season and attacked Young legend and publicist Bill Kearney, who he blamed for his sentence.
 Threatening to kill Kearney the matter went to court.
 West Wyalong won the Maher Cup with Kevin and Reg, brother-in-law Bill Kirkwood, and cousins Les and Ron Crowe.
 Kevin injured his knee and took up golf, with considerable success.